Building and maintaining a System of Intracellular Compartments: Dynamics of the two cisternae system

-\item The steady-state is a limit cycle solution if $\delta_1\leq\lvert M_1(\tau_a)-M_1(\tau_c) \rvert<M^{high}_{th}$, $\delta_1\leq\lvert M_1(\tau_b)-M_1(\tau_d) \rvert<M^{high}_{th}$, $\delta_1\leq\lvert M_2(\tau_a)-M_2(\tau_c) \rvert< M^{high}_{th}$, $\delta_1\leq\lvert M_2(\tau_b)-M_2(\tau_d) \rvert < M^{high}_{th}$, $M_1(t=\tau_e) < M^{high}_{th}$ and $M_2(t=\tau_e) < M^{high}_{th}$.
+\item The steady-state is a limit cycle solution if $\delta_1\leq\lvert M_1(\tau_a)-M_1(\tau_c) \rvert<M^{high}_{th}$, $\delta_1\leq\lvert M_1(\tau_b)-M_1(\tau_d) \rvert<M^{high}_{th}$, $\delta_1\leq\lvert M_2(\tau_a)-M_2(\tau_c) \rvert< M^{high}_{th}$, $\delta_1\leq\lvert M_2(\tau_b)-M_2(\tau_d) \rvert < M^{high}_{th}$, $M_1(\tau_e) < M^{high}_{th}$ and $M_2(\tau_e) < M^{high}_{th}$.

-\item The system is unbounded if $M_1(t=\tau_e) \geq M^{high}_{th}$ or $M_2(t=\tau_e) \geq M^{high}_{th}$.
+\item The system is unbounded if $M_1(\tau_e) \geq M^{high}_{th}$ or $M_2(\tau_e) \geq M^{high}_{th}$.

-\item While the numerical scheme presented above is adequate for the present purposes, it is subject to the following limitations -- (i) it would not detect limit cycle solutions with a radius $r_\tau$, such that $r_\tau<\delta_1$ or $r_\tau>M_{th}$ -- and would assume them to be fixed point solutions. (ii) Fixed point solutions that reach the asymptotic value at a time much larger than $\tau_e$, will be categorized as unbounded solutions.
+\item While the numerical scheme presented above is adequate for the present purposes, it is subject to the following limitations -- (i) it would not detect limit cycle solutions with a radius, $r_\tau<\delta_1$ as well as $r_\tau>M_{th}$ -- and we would assume them to be fixed point and unbounded solutions, respectively. (ii) Fixed point solutions that reach the asymptotic value at a time much larger than $\tau_e$, will be categorized as unbounded solutions.

 \end{enumerate}